devth/devth.github.com/about.md

 problems.
 I abhor unsoundness, boilerplate, repetitive code and senseless abstraction.
 This has led me down a path of ongoing language discovery, from:

-- my early dark ages in Perl, JavaScript, Lingo and VB
+- my early dark ages in Perl, JavaScript¹, Lingo and VB
 - middle ages in C# and ActionScript 3, Ruby and Python, Java
 - up to modern day using Scala with Scalaz (investigating Cats), Clojure and ClojureScript, Datalog (via Datomic), some Swift
-- and playing with Haskell, Eta, Elm and any other mind-bending languages that come to my attention
+- playing with Haskell, Eta, Elm and any other mind-bending languages that come to my attention

 The past several years I've been on a quest to bring more rigor to my understanding and use of programming, and have become a bit of a Functional